IT rules: Centre withdraws draft proposal to set up a new grievance panel, say reports

 According to the draft notification, intermediaries have to acknowledge complaints from a user within 24 hours and dispose of the matter within 15 days.

-In the case of any complaints that are “defamatory, obscene, pornographic, paedophilic, invasive of another’s privacy, including bodily privacy, insulting or harassing on the basis of gender, libellous, racially or ethnically objectionable, false and untrue information”, they should be redressed within 72 hours of the reporting.
+If complaints are “defamatory, obscene, pornographic, paedophilic, invasive of another’s privacy, including bodily privacy, insulting or harassing on the basis of gender, libellous, racially or ethnically objectionable, false and untrue information”, they should be redressed within 72 hours of the reporting.

 The notification added: